collapsed-stacks/startups/questions/3810/how-to-get-apostille-certificate-for-a-uk-limited-company.md

 - tagged: `united-kingdom`, `ltd`
 - score: 2

-<p>I'm planning to expand my services abroad and some companies requested Apostille Certificate for that.
-How I can apply for that or where I can get it?</p>
+I'm planning to expand my services abroad and some companies requested Apostille Certificate for that.
+How I can apply for that or where I can get it?

 ## Answer 3813